dioubernardo/rwisp/cran-comments.md

-Update of the equations according to the most recent publication of the method
+After the first stable version, I contacted the author of the method and he gave me new information that was not in the original article.
+Updated the used equations and references.